 But if we want to continue to charge forward lithium-sulfur batteries promise greater performance using a different storage mechanism, explains Seh.
 The basic function is similar to that of lithium-ion batteries: during discharging, the lithium metal anode is oxidized to form lithium ions that travel through the liquid electrolytes inside the battery to reach the sulfur cathode, where a reaction reduces sulfur to form lithium sulfide.
 As in lithium-ion batteries, the change in the composition of the electrodes stimulates a flow of electrons from one electrode to another through the circuitry of a device.
 Again, this process can be reversed during charging.

 Unlike conventional lithium-ion batteries, in which ions are inserted into the electrode materials, lithium-sulfur batteries use a metal plating and stripping mechanism on the lithium anode and a conversion reaction, in which the electrode material is transformed from sulfur into lithium sulfide, on the sulfur cathode side1.
-Negating the need for ions to be inserted into electrode materials means that the theoretical energy density of a sulfur-lithium battery is much, much higher, at 2,500 Wh/kg.
+Without the need for ions to be inserted into electrode materials the theoretical energy density of a sulfur-lithium battery is much higher, at 2,500 Wh/kg.

 Inspiration from an egg